-Welcome to the IAM Patent 1000 2016 – The World’s Leading Patent Professionals, the fifth edition of Intellectual Asset Management’s market-leading guide that identifies and profiles leading private practice patent professionals and firms in the world’s key jurisdictions.Read more
+Welcome to IAM Patent 1000 2017 – The World’s Leading Patent Professionals, the sixth edition of IAM’s market-leading guide that identifies and profiles leading private practice patent professionals and firms in the world’s key jurisdictions, as well as expert witnesses in the United States.Read more

-All those listed in the IAM Patent 1000 are included because we received substantial positive feedback about them from multiple sources.
-We do not claim that we have managed to find every top name in every jurisdiction covered; but we are confident that we have included the vast majority, and that everybody who is listed fully deserves the recognition.
+All those who make the final listings in the IAM Patent 1000 are included because we have received substantial positive feedback about them from multiple sources.
+We do not claim to have found every top name in every jurisdiction covered; but we are confident that the men and women included within these pages make up the vast majority, and that everybody named fully deserves the recognition.
 For a detailed methodology that explains the research process, as well as how the research team decides who should finally be listed, please click here.

-In addition to the listings and editorial, there is further biographical information on some of the individuals featured at the end of each country section, and on some of the selected firms at the end of each regional chapter.
-All those selected for inclusion in the IAM Patent 1000 are offered the opportunity to publish this information for a fee – some opt to do so, while others do not.
-Either way, it has no effect on listing or ranking decisions.
-The research was conducted entirely independently of any commercial considerations.
+In addition to the listings and editorial, you will find further biographical information on some of the individuals featured at the end of each country section, and on some of the selected firms at the end of each regional chapter.
+Everyone selected for inclusion in the IAM Patent 1000 is offered the opportunity to publish this information for a fee – some choose to do so, others do not.
+Either way, it has no effect on listing or ranking decisions; research is always conducted entirely independently of any commercial considerations.

 Search IAM Patent 1000